15th Venice Architecture Biennale – Aravena’s exhibition part 2: Arsenale

 The section dedicated to Kengo Kuma at this year’s Biennale presents one of the most significant professional battles of the Japanese architect: that against the banal and serialized building materials produced by the industry.

-While Kuma’s research is based on a diversified strategy, which includes rediscovering traditional techniques, yet updated though a contemporary approach, or investigating new methods to connect different materials to one another, the aim is always the same: to propose creative alternatives to industrial mediocrity.
+While Kuma’s research is based on a diversified strategy, which includes rediscovering traditional techniques, yet updated through a contemporary approach, or investigating new methods to connect different materials to one another, the aim is always the same: to propose creative alternatives to industrial mediocrity.

 The Timber Network – The work of Atelier Bow Wow in Japan

 Atelier Bow-Wow exhibition, installation views, photos © Inexhibit, 2016

-In a semi-abandoned rural district near Tokio, in which the timber industry had flourished until few decades ago, Atelier Bow Wow has developed, in collaboration with a Japanese NGO, the Timber Network project.
+In a semi-abandoned rural district near Tokyo, in which the timber industry had flourished until a few decades ago, Atelier Bow Wow has developed, in collaboration with a Japanese NGO, the Timber Network project.

 The program led to the construction of a new firewood supply plant to create work opportunities for older persons and disabled people residing in the area, while at the same time reinstating their relationship with the territory they live in.

 The Venice Arsenale medieval dockyard complex is one of the venues of the Venice Biennale, It accommodates core exhibitions and several national pavilions